jcooper458/wikiverse/README.md

 License information will follow asap.

 # Important:
-wikiverse wont work without these two plugins:
+wikiverse might not work without these three plugins:

 - Edit Author Slug (can be installed via Wordpress - set the slug to "user")
-- My forked version of the WP-API plugin
+- the development beta 2 version of WP-API plugin (will soon be obsolete due to integration in WP core)
-- wp-twitter-api (own plugin - needs configuration via the Wordpress backend)
+- wp-twitter-api (my own plugin - needs oauth configuration via the Wordpress backend)

-I added my composer.json to automate the installation of these two plugins.
+I added my composer.json to automate the installation of these plugins.
 Follow the bedrock / composer instruction to install the plugins.

 For the rest, just install the theme, and start building boards.
 Enjoy!